learn-co-students/backbone-basic-models-bk-003/README.md

 The second test in this lab requires you to extend Backbone's base Model class to build your own model.

-As in rails, a Backbone model class typically has attibutes that we are interested in setting, retriving, and manipulating.
+As in rails, a Backbone model class typically has attributes that we are interested in setting, retrieving, and manipulating.
 Backbone.js, being a client-side library, isn't directly connected to a database therefore its `Model class` serves as in memory (client-side/browser) representations of the data structures needed to build the **User Interface (UI)** of a web application.

 Let's return to our example rails _Book Model_ and assume that it has an attribute `authorName` and a corresponding value `"J.K Rowling"`.
 To represent this scheme in the application UI, we add default values to Backbone.js Book model created above:
 ```javascript